File your weekly claim

 You cannot collect unemployment insurance benefits or workers’ compensation benefits at the same time as Paid Leave.

-You will answer one question at a time on your weekly claim as you fill it out each week.
+You will answer one question at a time as you fill out each weekly claim.

 As you answer, you’ll be directed to the next question that applies to you.
 You may not see every question below during each weekly claim you file.

-Did you (or will you) receive Unemployment Insurance benefits for this week?
+Did you or will you receive Unemployment Insurance benefits?

-Did you work at all this week?
+Did you work any hours this week?

 How many hours did you work?

-• You miss two 4-hour shifts in a row
+• Two 4-hour shifts in a row.